aleene/FoodViewer/README.md

 ##Taxonomy support
 The app uses the various taxonomies defined by OFF (status, allergens, additives, global labels, categories).
 These are used for translation purpose.
 It helps also to pinpoint tags, which are either not yet translated or are not a part of a taxonomy yet.

 ## Requirements
 This application is written in Swift 2.2 using Xcode 7.3.
 Target is IOS 9.2

+## Version History

+- 1.4 supports editing and updating of fields